-Larry lives in the small village community of Carlisle, Ontario with his wife of more than 45 years.
-Carlisle, although part of greater Hamilton, is more accurately identified as being within the lands of the Niagara Escarpment.
-He enjoys cycling the country roads near his home, the peace and tranquility of the garden, and playing the piano.
-He and his wife have two children married to wonderful partners, and three grandchildren, of whom the are very proud.
+Larry, lives in the small village community of Carlisle, Ontario, with his wife of more than 52 years.
+Carlisle, within the lands of the Niagara Escarpment.
+He enjoys cycling through the countryside, the peace and tranquility of the garden, playing the piano, and writing.
+He and his wife have two children married, and three grandchildren, of whom they are proud.

 Larry was born and grew up in Philadelphia, where he attended Temple University.
-Since 1968 he has lived in Canada, and became a Canadian citizen 1974.
-After arriving in Canada, he attended universities in Ottawa, Toronto, and Vancouver.
-Most of his teaching career was spent heading departments of Computer Science, Science, and Special Education, in high schools in Ontario and British Columbia.
+Since 1968 he has lived in Canada and became a Canadian citizen 1974.
+After arriving in Canada, attending universities in Ottawa, Toronto, and Vancouver.
+For most of his teaching career, he headed Computer Science, Science, and Special Education departments in high schools in Ontario and British Columbia.

 Since retiring, Larry focused his energies on writing, first, as a challenge to mild dyslexia that has hampered his written expression, and secondly, because he wanted to become a writer.
 His first book, Through a Lens of Emptiness, is an everyman’s “Guide to the Perplexed,” was published in February of 2015.